Documentation

 By passing this information, you can separate traffic from your own clients and send that information to Trusty.

 Simply add the internal_customer_id parameter, an identifier you already use to differentiate your customers to the POST API request.
-This value can be an integer of any length.
+This value can be any alphanumeric (i.e. string) of length up to 64 characters.

 Examples in Python and cURL are shown below.
 The same logic applies for all other languages.